Annual Report 2013

 (3) Long-Term Assets

 Long-term assets consist of long-term assets used solely in priced services and the priced-service portion of long-term assets shared with nonpriced services, including the net pension asset and deferred tax asset related to the priced services pension and postretirement benefits obligation.
+The tax rate associated with the deferred tax asset was 38.5 percent and 30.9 percent for 2013 and 2012, respectively.

 (4) Liabilities and Equity

 Effective December 31, 2006, the Reserve Banks implemented the Financial Accounting Standard Board's (FASB) Statement of Financial Accounting Standards (SFAS) No. 158, Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans (codified in FASB Accounting Standards Codification (ASC) Topic 715 (ASC 715), Compensation-Retirement Benefits), which requires an employer to record the funded status of its pension and other benefit plans on its balance sheet.
-In order to reflect the funded status of its benefit plans, the Reserve Banks recognized the deferred items related to these plans, which include prior service costs and actuarial gains or losses, on the balance sheet.
+To reflect the funded status of its benefit plans, the Reserve Banks recognized the deferred items related to these plans, which include prior service costs and actuarial gains or losses, on the balance sheet.
 This resulted in an adjustment to the pension and other benefit plans related to priced services and the recognition of an associated deferred tax asset with an offsetting adjustment, net of tax, to accumulated other comprehensive income (AOCI), which is included in equity.

 The method for estimating the priced services portion of the SFAS 158/ASC715 adjustments to the pension and other benefit liabilities, AOCI, and deferred tax asset was refined in 2012 and incorporates AOCI component changes from year-to-year since the adoption of SFAS 158 in 2006.
 This estimation change does not directly affect the income statement or cost recovery.